CyberSec1337/CryptoCTF/README.md

 # Final project CryptoCTF

-CryptoCTF Final Project – Short Description
-This project focuses on solving cryptography-based Capture The Flag (CTF) challenges that involve encryption, decryption, hashing, and cryptographic vulnerabilities.
+CryptoCTF Final Project – This project focuses on solving cryptography-based Capture The Flag (CTF) challenges that involve encryption, decryption, hashing, and cryptographic vulnerabilities.
 It demonstrates practical skills in analyzing cryptographic algorithms, identifying weaknesses, and applying mathematical and programming techniques to recover hidden flags.
 The project highlights problem-solving, security awareness, and hands-on experience with real-world cryptography concepts.